HiNala/code_editor/README.md

 ## License

-The Full Stack FastAPI Template is licensed under the terms of the MIT license.
+Cre8able is licensed under the terms of the MIT license.